Rosenkrands/dz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dz is to …
+The goal of dz is to showcase algorithms developed to handle dynamic zoning applications for the team-orienteering problem.

 ## Installation